 Are there any problems with this path?

 2. Did it ever occur to you that each REALTOR® you talked with was representing the Seller in the transaction?
-That Seller is looking for the most money possible, and you're probably looking to pay the least amount.
+The Seller is looking for the most money possible, and you'd like to pay the least amount.
 Some would say that's a conflict of interest.

 3. You instructed the REALTOR® to prepare an offer for the most expensive purchase you'll ever make, and to do so as quickly as possible.
 It's a little unfair to both of you.
 The REALTOR® has quite a long checklist of things to cover in an offer, and needs adequate time to organize it.
 Good things happen when the proper time is allotted.
 Also, you're probably excited and scared at the same time.
 There are a number of clauses, questions, conditions, and concerns for an offer like this.
 You should take the time to truly understand what you're signing, and agreeing to.